open-rpc/spec/README.md

 ## Patterned Field

 A field (key value pair) where the key name is supplied by the user, and the value is defined by the specification for the patterned field.
-The Field Pattern is a Regular expression
+The Field Pattern is a Regular expression.

 ## Regular Expression